Echo trains in pulsed electron spin resonance of a strongly coupled spin ensemble

-Our experimental scheme is shown in Figure~\ref{Fig1}\,(b)--(d).
-We employ a planar su\-per\-con\-ducting lumped element resonator (LER) as shown in Figure~\ref{Fig1}\,(c), which is patterned into a \SI{150}{nm} thick Nb film sputter deposited onto an intrinsic $^\mathrm{nat}$Si substrate using optical lithography and reactive ion etching.
-In addition, a microwave feedline in coplanar waveguide geometry is located next to the LER allowing to probe the microwave transmission of the entire structure.
-A \SI{20}{\micro\meter} thin slab of $[100]$ oriented $^{28}$Si:P is mounted onto the LER as shown in Figure~\ref{Fig1}\,(d).
-The doping concentration is $\left[\mathrm{P}\right]=\SI{1e17}{cm^{-3}}$.
-The sample is mounted inside a dry dilution refrigerator and cooled to a temperature of $T = \SI{50}{mK}$.
-A static magnetic field $B_0$ is provided by a superconducting solenoid and is applied parallel to the film surface to avoid degradation of the superconducting properties of the Nb film.
-Outgoing signals from the detection line are pre-amplified using a cryogenic low-noise HEMT amplifier as well as room temperature amplifiers.
-We perform continuous-wave ESR by measuring the microwave transmission $\left|S_{21}\right|^2$ through the chip using a vector network analyzer.
-For pulsed ESR experiments, we digitize the echo signal using a heterodyne down-conversion scheme (for details see the supplementary information).
+Our experimental scheme is shown in Fig.~\ref{Fig1}\,(b)--(d) and consists of a planar su\-per\-con\-ducting lumped element resonator (LER), which is patterned into a \SI{150}{nm} thin Nb film on an intrinsic $^\mathrm{nat}$Si substrate \cite{SupplementaryInformation}.
+The LER is located next to a microwave feedline allowing us to probe the complex microwave transmission of the device.
+A \SI{20}{\micro\meter} thin slab of $[100]$ oriented $^{28}$Si:P is mounted onto the LER (see Fig.~\ref{Fig1}\,(d)) and investigated at a temperature of $T = \SI{50}{mK}$.
+A static magnetic field $B_0$ is applied parallel to the Nb film to avoid degradation of its superconducting properties.
+We perform continuous-wave (cw) ESR by measuring the microwave transmission $\left|S_{21}\right|^2$ of the chip using a vector network analyzer.
+For pulsed ESR experiments, we digitize the echo signal using a heterodyne down-conversion scheme\,\cite{SupplementaryInformation}.